myverdict/notes-app/README.md

 https://notes-app-3bjn.onrender.com

+When the app is deployed in Render, make sure that the env variables from this project is saved in the Render web service --> Environment

 5. MongoDB Atlas - A MongoDB provider.
 Create an account (here)[https://www.mongodb.com/atlas/database] and choose the free option.
 (MongoDB is a document-oriented NoSQL database)

 6. Mongoose - Object Document Mapper library for MongoDB